LEARNAcademy/Rails-Assessments-2017/Week-3.md

 //Googled Answer

 #### 5. We learned that JQuery is a javascript library.
 What do you think a library is?
 Is it different than a framework?
-Do 5-10 min of googling to find these anwers.
+Do 5-10 min of googling to find these answers.

 #### 6. What are wireframes?
 Explain when and why you might use them.